CSE512-14W/a3-luheng-pany5/README.md

 ### Changes between Storyboard and the Final Implementation

 We made one major change between the storyboard and the final visualization.
-We dropped the original design of displaying song titles, showing song and tag aggregate information, and playing songs, because of lacking the audio hyperlinks for song tracks.
+We dropped the original design of displaying song titles, showing song and tag aggregate information, and playing songs, because we lack the audio hyperlinks for song tracks.
 Instead, we combined two storyboard sketches into one dynamic musician-tag network, where musicians and their tags are connected.
 Two icons are offered on the web application to aid users to better play with our visualizaiton.

 ## Final Visualization

-Move mouse over the icons on top of the page to see information about how to play with the visualization.
+Hover mouse over icons on top of the page to learn usage tips for the visualization.

 ![alt tag](https://raw.github.com/CSE512-14W/a3-luheng-pany5/master/writeup/Screen%20Shot%202014-02-10%20at%201.41.53%20PM.png)

-Type artist name in the search box or double-click on nodes to see most relevant tags and similar artists on the network.
-Move mouse over nodes to highlight part of the graph.
+Type artist name in the search box or double-click on nodes on display to see the most relevant tags and similar artists in the network.
+Hover mouse over nodes to highlight the relevant subgraph.

 ![alt tag](https://raw.github.com/CSE512-14W/a3-luheng-pany5/master/writeup/Screen%20Shot%202014-02-10%20at%201.22.30%20PM.png)

-Double-click on the "trance" node to see a new network showing the most relevant bands and tags/subgenres ... and keep exploring!
+For instance, double-click on the "trance" node to see a new network showing the most relevant bands and tags/subgenres ... and keep exploring!

 ![alt tag](https://raw.github.com/CSE512-14W/a3-luheng-pany5/master/writeup/trance.png)